LassePSH/portfolio/_posts/2024-01-01-copenhagen-walkability.md

 Each street segment contains multiple images.
 To get an average representation of the environmental features, an average across all vector representations from the Segformer model is computed from all the images related to the street segment:

-## Results
+# Predicting Street desirability
-Using data from the network features and enviormental features, we trained a gradient-boosting classification tree (XGBoost) to classify the desirability of a street segment.
+To investigate the desirability of street segments, we trained a gradient-boosting classification tree (XGBoost) using tabular data from the image vector representation and features from the street network to understand the factors that capture street desirability.
+The model obtained a macro F1 score of $$0.79$$ with a $$30%$$ test size of $$26837$$ and a $$70%$$ training size of $$62617$$.
+The following figure shows the confusion matrix of the classification model.

 ![cm](images/walkability/confusion_matrix.png)